ongres/stackgres/doc/content/en/07-developer-documentation/01-pre-requisites/_index.md

 ---
-title: Pre-requisites
+title: Pre-Requisites
 weight: 1
 url: developer/prerequisites
 description: Details about the necessary tools to build and use StackGres.
 ---

-This core of the operator is built in pure-Java and uses the Quarkus framework crafted from the best of breed Java libraries and standards and compiled to native image using GraalVM.
+The core of the operator is written purely in Java and uses the Quarkus framework crafted from the best of breed Java libraries and standards.
+The Java runtime can be compiled into a native image using GraalVM.

-Some of the pre-requisites to start developing on StackGres are:
+You need the following to start developing on StackGres:

 * [Java OpenJDK](https://adoptium.net/) 11 or higher.
 Alternatively, you could use the JDK from GraalVM.
 * [GraalVM Community Edition](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-21.0.0.2) 21.0.0 (Optional.
 Required for native image builds).